-As repeatedly illustrated above, the EDPB has been working on different aspects related to the lodging of complaints, and it has produced a number of documents useful to obtain a better understanding of the DPA approaches in this area.313 For unclear reasons,314 some of these documents have originally been adopted as EDPB internal documents, and not publicly shared.
+As repeatedly illustrated above, the EDPB has been working on different aspects related to the lodging of complaints, and it has produced a number of documents useful to obtain a better understanding of the DPA approaches in this area.
+For unclear reasons, some of these documents have originally been adopted as EDPB internal documents, and not publicly shared.
 Nevertheless, some have in the meantime been rendered public through access to document requests by concerned individuals and civil society organisations.
-Sometimes the eventually disclosed EDPB documents refer to other documents in ways that make it difficult to know if they are referring to not-yet-disclosed documents.315 The EDPB did eventually publish its Guidelines 02/2022 on the application of Article 60 GDPR but decided not to subject the document to a period of public consultation.
-The document that was to become the EDPB's Guidelines 06/2022 on the practical implementation of amicable settlements was originally adopted as Internal Document 06/2021, presumably because 'EDPB members decided to discuss the publication of the document after a period of 6 months, allowing the EDPB members to gain experience from practice during that time'.316 There was no public consultation on its content.
+Sometimes the eventually disclosed EDPB documents refer to other documents.
+The EDPB did eventually publish its Guidelines 02/2022 on the application of Article 60 GDPR but